9 best Python Natural Language Processing (NLP) libraries

 Pattern

 Another gem in the NLP libraries Python developers use to handle natural languages.
 The Pattern allows part-of-speech tagging, sentiment analysis, vector space modeling, SVM, clustering, n-gram search, and WordNet.
-You can take advantage of a DOM parser, a web crawler, and helpful APIs like Twitter or Facebook.
+You can use a DOM parser, a web crawler, and helpful APIs like Twitter or Facebook.
 Still, the tool is a web miner and might not be enough to complete other natural language processing tasks.

 Hugging Face transformer